kvarak/dnd/docs/_Classes/warlock.md

 ***Bite.*** *Melee Attack:* +6 to hit.
 Hit: 2d10+2 piercing damage.

 ***Putrid Breath.
-(Recharge 5-6).*** The elite toad exhales an oily acid in a 15 foot line that is 5 feet wide.
+(Recharge 5-6).*** The elite toad exhales an oily acid in a 15 ft line that is 5 ft wide.
 Each creature in this line must make a DC 14 Dexterity saving throw, taking 4d8 acid and 2d6 poison damage on a failed save, or half as much on a successful one.

-***Tongue.*** The elite toad targets one Medium or smaller creature that it can see within 20 feet of it.
+***Tongue.*** The elite toad targets one Medium or smaller creature that it can see within 20 ft.
 The target must make a DC 14 Strength saving throw.
-On a failed save, the target is pulled into an unoccupied space within 5 feet of the elite toad, and the elite toad can make a bite attack against it as a bonus action.
+On a failed save, the target is pulled into an unoccupied space within 5 ft of the elite toad, and the elite toad can make a bite attack against it as a bonus action.

 </td></tr></tbody></table>
 </div>